‘Seara, the protector’: Funeral held for fallen Richmond Police Officer

 “Seara was my best friend, my lover, the heart of the best year of my life.
 I feel an emptiness without her here, but I will forever be thankful for the purest love she gave me,” Neal said.

-“Eight dollars from people that no not where they will sleep at night, have their next meal, or know whether they will be wet or dry, cold or warm, gave a gifts of love and kindness, like no other,” Lt.
+“Eight dollars from people that know not where they will sleep at night, have their next meal, or know whether they will be wet or dry, cold or warm, gave a gift of love and kindness, like no other,” Lt.
 Benedict said.

 Officer Burton was buried in Crown Hill Cemetery in Indianapolis.